List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Doritos

-Doritos is one the most recognized tortilla type of chip brands in the world.
-It became a PepsiCo subsidiary in 1964 and was originated from a restaurant at Disneyland.
-The company has gained a lot of popularity mainly because of its unique marketing campaigns and many ad commercials aired during Super Bowl.
+Doritos is one of the most recognized tortilla-type chip brands in the world.
+It became a PepsiCo subsidiary in 1964 and originated from a restaurant at Disneyland.
+The company has gained a lot of popularity mainly because of its unique marketing campaigns and many ad commercials aired during the Super Bowl.

 Tostitos